simonlindholm/decomp-permuter/README.md

 The permuter supports a distributed mode, where people can donate processor power to your permuter runs to speed them up.
 To use this, pass `-J` when running `permuter.py` and follow the instructions.
 You will need to be granted access by someone who is already connected to a permuter network.
+Note: The distributed/networking mode of the permuter requires an additional dependency, PyNacl.
+This can be installed with pip, `python3 -m pip install pynacl`, however, it is not available on a windows platform.

 To allow others to use your computer for permuter runs, do the following: